akhileshgandhe7/FDA-Adverse-Event-Reporting-Sytem/README.md

 ##### Model Building ##########
 The classification model has been built and has been converted into 2 categories from 5 categories for convience.
+For the classification RandomForest Classifier has been used.
+It mainly involves few basic steps: a.Data cleaning b.Exploratory Data Analysis (EDA) c.EDA (Feature Engineering) d.Normalisation e.Model Building

+##### Model Perormance #########
+Accuracy is the metric used in this testing the model performance Confusion matrix also helps in checking out True Positives and True Negatives